Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### EngageIDE source-code
 It's source code has 2 parts:
 1. Source code for the classes, structs and functions
-that comprise the EngageUI toolkit -- about 3000 LOC.
+that comprise the EngageUI API -- about 3000 LOC.
 This code can directly be used to create an EngageUI app.
 All EngageUI apps are based on this source code.
 2. A dashboard descriptor and an activity-handler for producing EngageUI apps (about 7000 LOC).